Principal Investigator: Barrett Caldwell

 Since 2009, GROUPER work related to cybersecurity has emphasized research to describe and quantitatively analyze information alignment and problem solving in distributed expertise networks.
 This research has included computer simulation models of expertise coordination and problem solving, as well as field research involving interviews with cybersecurity analysts to identify and address gaps in incident response team performance.
 Based on CERIAS funding for the project, Information Presentation to Support and Enhance Analyst Situation Awareness and Event Response in Cyber Network Operations Centers, PhD student O. Eldardiry completed his dissertation, "IMPROVING INFORMATION ALIGNMENT AND DISTRIBUTED COORDINATION FOR SECURE INFORMATION SUPPLY CHAINS" in May 2018.
-Current PhD student M. Nyre-Yu is completing her dissertation research "DETERMINING SYSTEM REQUIREMENTS FOR HUMAN-MACHINE INTEGRATION IN CYBER SECURITY INCIDENT RESPONSE".
+M. Nyre-Yu completed her dissertation, "DETERMINING SYSTEM REQUIREMENTS FOR HUMAN-MACHINE INTEGRATION IN CYBER SECURITY INCIDENT RESPONSE" in December 2019.

 Nyre-Yu, M. & Caldwell, B. S. (2018, October).
 Using Simulation Modeling Methods to Study Teams Doing Taskwork.
 In Human Factors and Ergonomics Society 2018 Annual Meeting.